mathesar-foundation/mathesar-wiki/product/specs/publicly-shareable-links.md

 * Users should be able to publicly share tables & explorations via links.
 * Users should be able to embed tables and explorations in other sites.

-## Scope
+## Scope for the initial version
-* The links are focused only on tables and explorations.
+* The links will be generated only for tables and explorations.
-* The links would produce a read-only version of tables and explorations, i.e. only 'viewer' access.
+* The links would display a read-only version of tables and explorations, i.e. only 'viewer' access.
-* The public links will not contain default filters, groups, and sorting.
-If users want them, they can create explorations and share them.
+* The links will not contain applied filters, groups, and sorting.
+If users want them, they can create explorations with the filters applied and then share them.
-* Control panel (i.e. bar to filter, group, sort) will always be present for now.
+* The menu bar with options to filter, group, sort will be present.
 * Inspector will not be visible in shared tables & explorations.

 ## Assumptions
 * Only users with manager access would want to share tables & explorations publicly.
 * Embedding is assumed to take less work as the idea is only to provide code for an iframe with the public link.
-This may be removed from the initial verison as part of scope reduction if the work takes longer than anticipated.
+It may be removed from the initial verison as part of scope reduction if the work takes longer than anticipated.

 ## Suggested UX flow
-- UX for sharing
-  - Dropdown with option to generate a public link.
+### Sharing a table/exploration:
+  - User opens table/query.
+  - Notices a button saying 'Share' in the table menu bar.
-  - Button is also present within inspector.
+  - This button is also present in the inspector.
-  - If link is already generated, we highlight the dropdown button to indicate that it's already shared.
+  - Upon clicking, the 'Sharing control modal' opens.
+Read further of it's UX.
+### When a table/exploration is already shared:
+  - User opens table/exploration.
+  - The button saying 'Share' in the menu bar & inspector have a different indication.
+    - This could be a different background or an icon.
+  - This indication would denote that the table/exploration is already publicly shared.
+  - Upon clicking, the 'Sharing control modal' opens.
+Read further of it's UX.
+### Sharing control modal:
+  - Modal shows information on whether the table is already shared or not.
+  - If shared, it shows the public link.
+    - Users can copy the link.
-  - Option to clear link.
+    - Users can clear it.
-  - Option to regenerate link.
+    - Users can regenerate the link.
-  - Help content & link to docs.
-- UX for shared table/exploration
-  - Read-only.
+    - Users can see code to embed the table/exploration.
+  - If not shared, users can generate a new link.
+### The shared content:
+  - When users access the public url, they view the table/exploration in a dedicated page for it.
+  - This page will not contain breadcrumbs and profile controls.
+  - This page will contain the app header and the name of the table/exploration.
+  - It will contain a readonly view of the table/exploration, similar to how a 'viewer' would view it.
+  - It will not contain the table/exploration inspector for the initial version.
-  - Has control pane to filter, sort, group etc.,
+  - Tables will contain the menu bar with options to filter, sort, and group.
-  - Does not contain inspector.

 ## Backend implementation approach
 ### Endpoints & DB schema: